interplaynetary/free-association/docs/project/governance.md

 - Seek mutual understanding

 **2. Maintainer Mediation**
-- If direct communication insufficient
+- If direct communication doesn't resolve the matter
 - Maintainer facilitates discussion
 - Seeks resolution acceptable to all